anamarina/embeddings/README.md

-# embeddings
+# Learning embeddings

-Transductive and inductive algorithms of learning embeddings on graphs
+Transductive and inductive algorithms of learning embeddings on graphs.